arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 }
 ```

-Note that the example sketch employs the `MachineControl_DigitalInputs.readAll()` function from the `Arduino_MachineControl` library, which facilitates the reading of the status of all the digital input channels in a single operation.
+Note that the example sketch employs the `MachineControl_DigitalInputs.readAll()` function from the `Arduino_PortentaMachineControl` library, which facilitates the reading of the status of all the digital input channels in a single operation.
 The sketch then prints the status of each channel on the Serial Monitor.

 ## Analog Inputs